HR Professional David Feinerman: “My Columbia MSW Was One of the Best Decisions of My Life”

 What part of the program made the biggest impact on you?

-What do you think the human resources field can learn from social work practitioners and researchers?
+What do you think the human resources practicum can learn from social work practitioners and researchers?

 Active listening skills and evidence-based practice are so necessary in human resources.
 Employer practices, and the strength of the relationships between peers or supervisors, are the key to why some businesses thrive while others fail—why some people are hired and promoted and others marginalized.
 The ability to listen effectively, facilitate high-stakes conversations, and deliver evidence-based services in the workplace helps employees be more engaged and productive.